This is Part 2 of a 2 blog series on this topic. You can read Part 1 here.

 The chef databag entry looked something like the following:

-Here 56.0 and 56.1 represent the two releases respectively and webapp, worker represents the tiers for which the rails_next flag should be enabled.
+Here 56.0 and 56.1 represent the two releases respectively and the web app, worker represents the tiers for which the rails_next flag should be enabled.

 The rollout of the worker tier took about 3 weeks in all 5 environments.
 After upgrading the worker tier to the newer Rails version, we went ahead with the task of upgrading the Webapp tier.